cinchy-co/Documentation/data-syncs/building-data-syncs/README.md

 1. Use the Connections UI to input and save configuration details.
 The data will be stored as an XML file in the **Data Sync Configurations** table.
 2. Directly upload an XML config into the **Data Sync Configurations** table.

-For real-time syncs, you'll also need to set up a lister configuration in the **Listener Configuration** table.
+For real-time syncs using Connections UI, you'll also need to set up a lister configuration in the **Listener Config** table.

 ### Set up a data sync with the Connections UI